Welcome, we're here to help.

 Choices provides services to two populations:

 The Workforce Orientation for Applicants (WOA) is an introduction to Workforce Solutions office services.
-TANF applicants are required to attend a WOA as a condition of eligibility, unless HHSC exempts them.
+TANF applicants are required to attend a WOA as a condition of eligibility, unless exempted by HHSC.
 Once certified for benefits, TANF recipients must attend an Employment Planning Session (EPS).

-During an EPS, Choices staff meets with TANF recipients to introduce them to Choices services, develop an in-depth assessment, and develop a Family Employment Plan (FEP).
-Following the FEP, Choices participants are generally expected to participate in work activities (30 hours minimum for single parents, 35/55 hours for two-parent families depending upon their receipt of subsidized child care).
-Participation for most recipients will include job readiness activities and job search activities as a means of testing the labor market and locating employment at the earliest opportunity.
+During an EPS, Workforce Solutions office staff meets with TANF recipients to introduce them to Choices services, develop an in-depth assessment, and develop a Family Employment Plan (FEP).
+Following the FEP, Choices participants are generally expected to participate in work activities (30 hours per week minimum for single parents, 35/55 hours per week for two-parent families depending upon their receipt of TWC-subsidized child care).
+Participation requirements for most recipients include the following activities directly related to work:

 Support services are available to assist Choices participants who are actively looking for work or who become employed.
 Support services include: